bcrist/limp/readme.md

 Creates any directories necessary to ensure that `path` exists and is a directory.
 Throws an error if not possible due to a file existing with a conflicting name.

+    function fs.visit (path, func, recursive, no_follow)

+Calls `func` once for each entry in the directory specified by `path`.
+If the 3rd parameter is true, subdirectories will be recursed.
+If the 4th parameter is true, symlinks will not be treated as directories.
+The visitor function will be passed the file name and a string indicating the kind of file (e.g. `File`, `Directory`, `SymLink`, etc.)

     function util.deflate (uncompressed, level = 8, encode_length = false)

 Returns a zlib-compressed version of the `uncompressed` string.
 If `encode_length` is true, an extra 8 bytes are prepended indicating the original uncompressed